Our Insights

 The Power of the Creative Economy: A Pathway to Growth and Global Influence

 As the global economy evolves and industries become increasingly knowledge-driven, nations are looking toward new sources of growth beyond traditional sectors.
 One of the most promising and fastest growing of these is the creative economy—a diverse sector encompassing arts, media, design, fashion, technology, and cultural industries.
 According to UNESCO, the creative and cultural sectors contribute $4.3 trillion to global GDP, and generate 50 million jobs worldwide, almost half of which are held by women.
 These industries are expected to account for 10% of global GDP by 2030.
-With such staggering potential, countries with a deep history and unique heritage are tapping into their creative economy as a strategic tool for economic diversification, job creation, and international influence.

 The Overnight Collapse of the Assad Regime: A New Era for Syria and the Middle East